chainlancer/concordia-protocol/README.md

 #### External Adapter

-_the external adapter is an API service that fetches work bundles from IPFS, decodes them using a provided secret key, and finally returns a hash to the contract that can be used to compare against the work agreement's checksum_
+_the external adapter is an API service that fetches work bundles from IPFS, decodes them using a provided secret key, and finally returns a hash to the contract that can be used to compare against the concord's checksum_

 ##### Deployment